Arts-n-Code/AnC-FCMDebug-Android/README.md

 Arts'N'Code Firebase Cloud Messaging Debug is an android debug application that is used to easily test your firebase notifications.

   - Simple app layout
-  - Grabs thhe device's firebase token (Instance ID)
+  - Grabs the device's firebase token (Instance ID)

-# How To
+# How-To

   - Clone this repository
-  - Sync gradle
+  - Sync Gradle
   - Open Gradle toolbar at the right of the Android Studio window
   - Run FirebaseNotificationTeste -> Tasks -> android -> signingReport
   - When the script finishes running you should be able to see the signing log in Android Studio